georgmangold/mds/README.md

-# MinIO Design System
+# Modular Design System

-The MinIO Design System is a design specification for all UI elements used in MinIO products.
+Modular Design System or short `mds` is a Fork of MinIO Design System it´s a design specification for all UI elements used in MinIO® products.

+> [!NOTE]
+> MINIO is a registered trademark of the MinIO Corporation.
+Consequently, this project > is not affiliated with or endorsed by the MinIO Corporation.

 ## How to test